 In addition to these terms, note that MPTCP's interpretation of, and effect on, regular single-path TCP semantics are discussed in Section 4.

 1.4.
 MPTCP Concept

-This section provides a high-level summary of normal operation of MPTCP, and is illustrated by the scenario shown in Figure 2.
-A detailed description of operation is given in Section 3.
+This section provides a high-level summary of normal operation of MPTCP; this type of scenario is illustrated in Figure 2.
+A detailed description of how MPTCP operates is given in Section 3.